DeSinc/SallyBot/README.md

 ![image](https://github.com/DeSinc/SallyBot/assets/12345584/2c3b91d4-44da-4e9a-8ab2-66ef03d4be5b)

-Once installed and model downloaded, you need to enable the ``--extensions API --notebook`` args in the webui.py file in the same folder as the rest of the .bat files.
+Once installed and model downloaded, you need to enable the ``--extensions API --chat`` args in the webui.py file in the same folder as the rest of the .bat files.
 Right click / Edit (or open with Notepad) and it's near the bottom of the file.

 Replace this line here: